TwistedSD/FrontierData/README.md

 5. Converts to JSON and cleans up temporary files

 ## Troubleshooting

+**macOS compatibility warning**
+- macOS support is experimental and may not work reliably
+- Recommended: Use Windows for best results
+- If issues occur on macOS, try command line: `python extract_cli.py`

 **macOS GUI issues**
 - Use command line instead: `python extract_cli.py`